meltingmedia/Vertical-Navigation/README.md

 Note : the component might not work with custom manager themes overriding `MODx.Layout#getWest`, `MODx.Layout#getLeftBar` or `MODx.Layout#addToLeftBar`, since those methods are overridden to handle vertical menu entries.

+## Installation

+1. Download and install the transport package
+2. Head over system settings (or user settings if you want this only for your user) and set `vnav.use_vnav` value to `1`

+You should be ready to go once you reload the manager

 ## DOM structure & technical details

 By using Vertical Navigation, the west region is transformed and no more makes use of tabs.